 With iOS 8, Apple finally introduced third-party keyboards for iPhones and iPads.
-And no doubt, they do make typing easier.
+Also, iPadOS has a flexible onscreen keyboard.
+No doubt, these options do make typing easier.
 But it still doesn’t match up to the experience of typing on your MacBook.

 What we are looking for here is a seamless shift between typing on your computer and typing on your phone or tablet.
 And they should work with any Mac keyboard, like some of the best wireless all-in-one keyboards.

 These apps function by posing as real Bluetooth keyboards, so it helps if you know how to connect a Mac to your iPhone or iPad.
 It’s pretty simple.